BOOKS

 In John Loengard's amazing portrait, the artist might have been seated "for an hour, or for a thousand years."

-How Wild Horses 'Saved' a Shaken LIFE Photographer
+How Wild Horses 'Saved' a Shaken LIFE Photographer [LIFE.com]

 After witnessing RFK’s murder, Bill Eppridge went on assignment far removed from the madness of the age.